Agent Orange exposure and VA disability compensation

 - In the Republic of Vietnam, or

 - Aboard a U.S. military vessel that operated in the inland waterways of Vietnam, or

 - On a vessel operating not more than 12 nautical miles seaward from the demarcation line of the waters of Vietnam and Cambodia, or

 - On regular perimeter duty on the fenced-in perimeters of a U.S. Army installation in Thailand or a Royal Thai Air Force base.
 These bases include U-Tapao, Ubon, Nakhon Phanom, Udorn, Takhli, Korat, or Don Muang.

-Or at least one of these must be true.
-You:
+Or at least one of these must be true:

-- Served in or near the Korean DMZ for any length of time between September 1, 1967, and August 31, 1971, or
+- You served in or near the Korean DMZ for any length of time between September 1, 1967, and August 31, 1971, or

-- Served on active duty in a regular Air Force unit location where a C-123 aircraft with traces of Agent Orange was assigned, and had repeated contact with this aircraft due to your flight, ground, or medical duties, or
+- You served on active duty in a regular Air Force unit location where a C-123 aircraft with traces of Agent Orange was assigned, and had repeated contact with this aircraft due to your flight, ground, or medical duties, or

-- Were involved in transporting, testing, storing, or other uses of Agent Orange during your military service, or
+- You were involved in transporting, testing, storing, or other uses of Agent Orange during your military service, or

-- Were assigned as a Reservist to certain flight, ground, or medical crew duties at one of the below locations.
+- You were assigned as a Reservist to certain flight, ground, or medical crew duties at one of the below locations.